Continuous Positive Airway Pressure (CPAP) Therapy for Obstructive Sleep Apnea

 You can expect mild discomfort in the

 morning when you first start using CPAP.
-Talk with your doctor if you do not
+Talk with your doctor if you don't

 feel comfortable after a few days.